zachmccabe/beijing/docs/my_bag.md

 #### Weather

-Weather in this town might be curse for tourists, but it's great for photographers.
+Weather in this town might be curse for tourists but it's great for photographers.
 I bring a battle-tested **UV Buff** to help deal with sunburn, bugs and winter wind.